eceo-epfl/prompting-mammalps/README.md

 cd models/llm
 bash scripts/run_llm_agent.sh   # edit --llm / paths as needed, or run.py directly
 ```

-*Note: Some LLM models require setting up a huggingface authentification key.*
+  * Some LLM models require setting up a huggingface authentification key.
+  * We ran the models with their recommended parameters that lead to non-deterministic behaviors.
+Repeating this stage of the pipeline yields slightly different results.

-The output from `run.py` is a `.json` file that has the text queries as keys and the generated `check_file` functions as values; apply them to a folder of prediction/annotation JSONs with `evaluate_llm_functions.py` to get a
+The output from `models/llm/run.py` is a `.json` file that has the text queries as keys and the generated `check_file` functions as values; apply them to a folder of prediction/annotation JSONs with `evaluate_llm_functions.py` to get a
-`{query: [video_id, ...]}` retrieval result, which is the input to `evaluate.py retrieval`.
+`{query: [video_id, ...]}` retrieval result, which is the input to `evaluate.py retrieval` above.

 Generated functions can then be applied against the candidate videos JSON file representation.
 For example, to obtain the set of retrieved videos when using the ground-truth annotations (oracle):
 ```bash